Rykka/miv.vim/README.md

 I thought I should use javascript lib to finish it.

-Though vim does not support native scripting is a BIG disadvantage.
+Though vim does not support native javascript scripting is a BIG disadvantage.